Author, Andrew Gibson

 But something a lot of people don’t know is the rates you see online are not actually available to customers.

-Quick tip: The rates you see online are not ‘real rates’ that customers can receive when they transfer money to Canada.
+The exchange rates you see online are not ‘real rates’ that customers can receive when they transfer money to Canada.

 That’s because what you are seeing are ‘interbank exchange rates’.